cedar-policy/cedar-docs/docs/collections/_policies/syntax-grammar.md

 ---
 <!-- markdownlint-disable-file MD040 -->

-# Grammar specification for Cedar policy syntax {#syntax-grammar}
+# Grammar for Cedar syntax {#syntax-grammar}
 {: .no_toc }

-This topic describes the grammar specification for the Cedar Policy Language.
+This topic describes the grammar specification for policies in the Cedar Policy Language.
 This grammar uses the following symbols:

 + A vertical bar `|` designates alternatives.
 Only one alternative can be used.
 + Brackets `[ ]` designate an optional element.